 Reload (Re-import) a Package or Module¶

-Since Python3, reloading a module requires importing the importlib module first.
-Reloading makes only sense if you are actively writing a new module.
-To reload any module type:
+Since Python 3, reloading a module requires importing the importlib module first.
+Reloading only makes sense if you are actively writing a new module.
+To reload a module, type:

 import importlib